-In the Whole Schooling Research Project (Peterson, Feen, Tamor, Silagy, 2002), we were able to deepen our understanding of what we have come to call Authentic Multi-level Instruction.
-The story of shifts in thinking as part of that project may be useful.
-As researchers conducted in-depth observations in inclusive classrooms, they gradually identified and gravitated toward selected teachers in each school whose practices seemed to provide exemplars of truly inclusive instruction; that is, instruction where children with dramatically different ability levels learned together, heterogeneously grouped, or involved in individual studies using materials at their own level of challenge.
+In this study, we gradually identified and gravitated toward the classrooms of selected teachers in each school whose practices seemed to provide exemplars of truly inclusive instruction; that is, instruction where children with dramatically different ability levels learned together, heterogeneously grouped, or involved in individual studies using materials at their own level of challenge.
 Observing and reflecting on practices we saw in the rooms of these teachers assisted us in gradually conceptualizing what we are now calling Authentic Multi-level Instruction (AMI).
 A discussion of this discovery process itself may be instructive.

-Initially, the language used to describe instructional practices that involved children at multiple levels of ability was "designing for diversity and adapting instruction."
+When we began the study, the language we used to describe instructional practices that involved children at multiple levels of ability as "designing for diversity and adapting instruction."
 This language was based on the idea of Universal Design for Learning: if teachers design their lessons for the full range of student abilities from the beginning, then fewer adaptations will be needed.
 Over the course of the study, however, we felt that this language was too vague.
 The words indicated that teachers should design lessons for diversity but there was no indication regarding how this would happen.
 Gradually, we began to formulate the term, multi-level instruction, influenced by conversations with Paula Kluth of Syracuse University and Celia Oyler of Teacher's College in New York, who were also using this term.